What is Trail Running? The Must-Have Beginner’s Guide in 2026

 Uphill Running Technique

-Body Position: Maintain an upright posture with a slight forward lean from the anklesÂ
+- Body Position: Maintain an upright posture with a slight forward lean from the ankles

-Stride Adjustments: Take shorter, quicker steps rather than maintaining a flat-ground stride
+- Stride Adjustments: Take shorter, quicker steps rather than maintaining a flat-ground stride

-Power Hiking: Don’t be afraid to walk steep sections – even elite mountain running athletes power hike when necessary
+- Power Hiking: Don’t be afraid to walk steep sections, even elite mountain running athletes power hike when necessary

 Downhill Running Technique

-Body Position: Keep your body perpendicular to the horizon with a slight forward lean
+- Body Position: Keep your body perpendicular to the horizon with a slight forward lean

-Foot Placement: Land on midfoot with feet closer to the centre of gravity
+- Foot Placement: Land on midfoot with feet closer to the centre of gravity

-Eye Focus: Look ahead to anticipate terrain changes on hiking trails
+- Eye Focus: Look ahead to anticipate terrain changes on hiking trails

 Trail Running Safety Tips